-Selection and Training for IAS Officer
+Selection and Training of an IAS Officer

-Roles and Duties of an IAS Officer
+Roles and Duties After Becoming an IAS Officer

-The role and responsibilities of an IAS Officer in India Includes:
+The role and responsibilities of an IAS Officer in India includes:

-- To collect revenue and function as court officials in matters of revenue and crime, to maintain law and order, to implement union and state government policies at the grass-roots level when posted to field positions as Sub-Divisional Magistrate, Additional District Magistrate, District Magistrate, and Divisional Commissioner, and to act as an agent of the government in the field, i.e. to act as an intermediary between the public and the government.
+- To collect revenue and function as court officials in matters of revenue and crime, to maintain law and order, to implement union and state government policies at the grass-roots level when posted to field positions as Sub-Divisional Magistrate, Additional District Magistrate, District Magistrate, and Divisional Commissioner, and to act as an agent of the government in the field, i.e., to act as an intermediary between the public and the government.

 - To handle the administration and daily proceedings of the government, including the formulation and implementation of policy in consultation with the minister-in-charge of a specific ministry or department.

-- To contribute to policy formulation, and to make a final decision in certain matters, with the agreement of the minister concerned or the council of ministers, when posted at the higher level in the Government of India.
+- To contribute to policy formulation and to make a final decision in certain matters, with the agreement of the minister concerned or the council of ministers, when posted at the higher level in the Government of India.